 For most of the day there was plenty of activity at the Discovery Stage with Parent's Instrument Petting Zoo, Shaker Workshop, Workshop with the Travelin' McCourys, Songwriting with Sarah Jarosz, and meet the Vasen.

 Saturday was full of musical highlights from several bands that we heard for the first time and absolutely loved - for example: California Honeydrops, The Lone Bellow, and the Honeycutters.

 By Sunday morning I'm starting to feel the effects of lots of miles walking back and forth between stages and up to the front of the stage to take pictures, 29 hours of sitting in my chair listening to music, a couple too many beers, and a hoarse voice from singing and socializing.
 Next year I'll have to get in better shape.
 But I was confident that I could make it through what is traditionally my favorite day of music.

 Wow, what a way to end the 30th annual Old Settler's Music Festival - a beautiful day, a great bunch of fans, lots of dancing, and superb music that ended with Shinyribs leading a very long Congo line that twisted and turned through the pavilion and around the outside as band members stepped off the stage to join the crowd!!!!

 The highlights for Sunday include the friendly fun vibe, the free style dancing, Shinyribs, Elephant Revival, and we loved The Lost Bandoleros from San Antonio.

 What a fantastic 30th annual Old Settler's Music Festival.
-Our thanks go out Jean Spivey (Executive Director), Scott Marshall (Director of Operations), Johnny Harvey (President of the Board), and the hundreds of staff and volunteers who make Old Settler's Music Festival one of the best festivals in Texas.
+Our thanks go out Jean Spivey (Executive Director) and Johnny Harvey (President of the Board), and the hundreds of staff and volunteers who make Old Settler's Music Festival one of the best festivals in Texas.
 See you next year.